Running a business is tough and managing inventory makes it even tougher.

 Additionally, you can track receipts, landed cost, and keep an eye on delivery estimates.

-Stitch Labs offers over 40 reports.
+This exceptional retail management system software offers over 40 reports.
 In addition to the ones of your overall business, Stitch allows you to drill into a particular sales channel and run reports.